- What is the Primary Care Survey?

-- What is the difference between this year’s primary care survey and the primary health surveys that NBHC conducted in previous years?
+13. What is the difference between this year’s Primary Care Survey and the Primary Health Surveys that NBHC conducted in previous years?

 1. WHAT IS THE PRIMARY CARE SURVEY?

-The Primary Care Survey is a telephone and/or online survey run by the New Brunswick Health Council.
-The Survey asks New Brunswick citizens about their access to and experiences with family doctors, nurse practitioners, emergency departments, after hours clinics, Tele-care 811, pharmacists, mental health services, and virtual care.
+The Primary Care Survey is administered by telephone and/or online and is conducted by the New Brunswick Health Council.
+The survey asks New Brunswickers about their access and experiences with their family doctor or nurse practitioner, if they have one.
+The survey also reports on use and experiences with emergency departments, after-hours clinics, Tele-Care 811, their consultations with pharmacists, as well as mental health services and virtual care.

 2. WHAT IS THE PURPOSE OF THIS SURVEY?